Who are we?

-SMART Recovery UK has a Partnership scheme with professional care and treatment services.
-This involves us training some of their staff as 'SMART Recovery Champions' so that they can kick start meetings within their services, introduce service users to SMART and encourage some to become facilitators and start their own peer led meetings in the community.
+UK SMART Recovery has a Partnership scheme with professional care and treatment services.
+This involves us training some of their staff as ‘SMART Recovery Champions’ so that they can kick start meetings within their services, introduce service users to SMART and encourage some to become Facilitators and start their own peer-led meetings in the community.
 Our relationship with partners is to offer training and license our programme and materials.

 International picture and legal Structure

 Like most charities, we are also registered as a company limited by guarantee.
 This legal structure means we operate for the benefit of society and do not have shareholders, but the Board of Trustees and volunteers have some legal protection if something goes badly wrong.
-For example they are not personally liable for debts if we went bust.

 The SMART Recovery movement has the support of a renowned International Board of Advisors which includes many of the most influential and important researchers and psychologists in the field of addictions.